Fusion86/LeagueStuff/README.md

 ### Katarina

-The DLL's that you inject into either LeagueClient or LeagueClientUx.
+The DLL that you inject into either LeagueClient or LeagueClientUx.

 ### Spellthief